Canon 750D vs Panasonic FZ330

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS 750D and Panasonic Lumix DMC-FZ330 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 The FZ330 is a recent model that features in the current product line-up of Panasonic.
-In contrast, the 750D has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the 750D has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the 750D was succeeded by the Canon 800D.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Panasonic websites.

 So what is the bottom line?
 Is there a clear favorite between the Canon 750D and the Panasonic FZ330?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.